-Committee Date ommittee Date April 8, 2024 Submitting Department Fire Contact Name David Stockdill Contact Email & Phone dstockdill@spokanecity.org (509) 435-7080 Council Sponsor(s) CM Dillon, CM Cathcart & CM Navarette Select Agenda Item Type Agenda Item Name Pre-Approval for Fire Hose Purchase Proposed Council Action ☐ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information Spokane Fire needs a significant quantity of new fire hose to equip (4) new pumper trucks and to replace older hose that is reaching the end of its service life throughout the fleet.
+Committee Date April 8, 2024 Submitting Department Fire Contact Name David Stockdill Contact Email & Phone dstockdill@spokanecity.org (509) 435-7080 Council Sponsor(s) CM Dillon, CM Cathcart & CM Navarette Select Agenda Item Type ☐ Consent ☐ Discussion Time Requested: Agenda Item Name Pre-Approval for Fire Hose Purchase Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information Spokane Fire needs a significant quantity of new fire hose to equip (4) new pumper trucks and to replace older hose that is reaching the end of its service life throughout the fleet.
 This purchase is for all varieties of hose and related components (nozzles, adapters, connectors etc.) that SFD utilizes in fire suppression activities, for example, large diameter supply hose, attack hose, and wildland hose.
 SFD is finalizing the exact specifications and quantities for each type of hose but with lead times approaching 6 months, SFD is requesting advance approval so that hose can be ordered with minimum delay.
 In order to obtain the best pricing, hose will be purchased using pre-negotiated Federal or State purchase contracts or via competitive bidding.
-SFD is requesting advance approval to purchase this fire hose and related components in an amount not to exceed \$450,000.
-Fiscal Impact Approved in current year budget?
-Yes □ No □ N/A Total Cost: \$450,000 Current year cost: \$450,000 Subsequent year(s) cost: \$80,000 Narrative: In 2022, ORD C36201 authorized the use of ARPA funds towards the purchase and outfitting of 4 new pumper trucks; to include fire hoses.
-Orders will be a mixture of new hose for new pumpers, paid with ARPA, and replacement of existing hose that has reached the end of its useful life, paid with Fire/EMS funds.
-Funding Source ☐ One-time ☐ Recurring ☐ N/A Specify funding source: Grant Is this funding source sustainable for future years, months, etc?
-Funding will be a combination of authorized ARPA funds and Fire/EMS operating funds.
-Expense Occurrence ⊠ One-time ⊠ Recurring □ N/A Other budget impacts: (revenue generating, match requirements, etc.) None Operations Impacts (If N/A, please give a brief description as to why) What impacts would the proposal baye on historically evaluded communities?
-What impacts would the proposal have on historically excluded communities?
-N/A - this request for approval is for equipment purchase.
+SFD is requesting advance approval to purchase this fire hose and related components in an amount not to exceed \$450,000. new pumper trucks; to include 0,000 Funding Source ⊠ One Specify funding source: Grant Is this funding source sustainal ARPA funds and Fire/EMS oper ole for future years, months, etc?
+Funding will be a combination of authorized Expense Occurrence 🗵 One ne generating, match requirements, etc.) None please give a brief description as to why) N/A - this request for approva osal have on historically excluded communities?
+I is for equipment purchase.